 Financial Assistance

-To this end, the College administers a wide range of scholarship and financial aid programs designed to enable the student to pursue his/her studies to graduation.
+To this end, the University administers a wide range of scholarship and financial aid programs designed to enable the student to pursue his/her studies to graduation.
 The basis of selection is the ability and/or need.
 Students are advised that program guidelines and funding levels, especially State and Federal, are subject to change without enough advance notice to be corrected in this publication.
 Students are advised to refer to the website of the Office of Student Financial Services for current information.

 New Students

-Students admitted to the College and demonstrating financial need will receive financial aid assistance offered in the form of a financial aid award notice from the Office of Admissions and Financial Aid.
+Students admitted to the University and demonstrating financial need will receive financial aid assistance offered in the form of a financial aid award notice from the Office of Admissions and Financial Aid.
 Most financial assistance is based on an assessment of your financial need.
 Need is the difference between your total cost of attendance (tuition, fees, room and board, books, miscellaneous/personal expenses, and transportation) and what your family can reasonably be expected to pay toward those expenses (determined by the EFC result of FAFSA).
 If a student’s need for assistance changes from one year to the next, his/her financial aid may change.

 Continuing Eligibility